meldurson/AllTameable/README.md

 ## New in 1.3
 * Works with Hildir's Update
+* Complete overhaul of eggs and hatching
+  * Eggs now have levels inherited from parents and determines level once hatched
+  * Dragon eggs now hatch the same as chicken eggs
+  * All genetic functionality that was available with normal offspring now can apply to eggs
 * Changed where taming tools are made, now required to use a crafting table
 * Added an advanced taming tool that can be used to interact with creatures from further away and command multiple creatures at a time
 * Can cycle between different mass commands using the cycle key when looking at a tamed creature